 The “Carpe Diem” section on the bottom of each page offers examples of ways to bring the ideas to practice.
-This resource not only helps adults and children cope, but also integrate the divorce into their personal stories in a way that is healthy.
+This resource not only helps adults and children cope but also integrates the divorce into their personal stories in a way that is healthy.

-The Monkey in The Middle Series are a fun, therapeutic book series for children in a pre and post high-conflict divorce environment.
+The Monkey in The Middle Series is a fun, therapeutic book series for children in a pre and post-high-conflict divorce environment.

 Narrated from the perspective of Max’s best friend, we learn about the feelings that often come up for children who feel as though they are caught in the middle of their parents’ divorce.